MooersLab/pymolsnips/README.md

 <h3 name="vim">Vim (Universal)</h3>

-[*vim*](https://vimawesome.com) is the improved terminal-based text editor *vi* on steroids.
+[*vim*](https://vimawesome.com) is the improved terminal-based text editor *vi*.
+Vim enables the addition of plugins to extend what Vim can do.
+There are over 18,000 plugins available.
-It is free.
+Vim is free.

 A newer branch of *Vim* called *neovim* is also available.
 Either are available from software repositories like macports, fink, homebrew, or as stand-a-lone applications.
-Vim version 8.1 was not working on Mac OS X Catalina due to a bug.
+Vim version 8.1.0 was not working on Mac OS X Catalina due to a bug in Xcode.
-That bug has been fixed as of version 8.2.0.
+That bug has been fixed in version 8.1.2152.
+I found that the macports Vim was behind this version.
+I tried to compile Vim version 8.2.12; I gave due to inference from conda in the julia installed by homebrew.
+I installed Vim version 8.2.0 via homebrew.
+This version worked fine.

 Vim focusing on the editing process where most of the time is spent thinking and not generating new text.
 The *Vim* keybindings for text editing are so useful that the they are available for the rival text editor *emacs* as well as many other text editors.
-The secret to keeping your sanity while using *Vim* is to remember to escape from insert mode to normal mode as soon as you finish entering a chunk of text because the normal mode is where you issue commands.
+The secret to keeping your sanity while using *Vim* is to remember to escape from the insert mode to the normal mode as soon as you finish entering a chunk of text because the normal mode is where you issue editing commands.
-Numerous blog posts have lists of ways to think about and use Vim will improve your productivity.
+Numerous blog posts have lists of ways to think about and use Vim to improve your productivity.
+The consensus is to develop muscle memory of the commands that are useful to you by practicing their use at every opportunity.
+Another tip is to focus on mastering the basic commands before getting mired in tweaking your *.vimrc* configuration file and playing with plugins; that is, focus on mastering the *vi* part of *Vim*.

-*vim* lacks native support for snippets.
+*Vim* lacks native support for snippets.
-We have to extend *vim* with a plugin known as a snippet manager.
+We have to extend *Vim* with a plugin known as a snippet manager.
 There are several plugins for managing snippets.
 *Neosnippetsi*, *SnipMate*, and *UltiSnips* will be discussed here.